tighten/duster/README.md

 - Tighten's Tlint
 - Maybe JS and CSS?

 To achieve this, this package installs PHPCS (and PHPCBF with it) and Tlint, and automatically configures them.
 Tlint uses the default `Tighten` preset.
-PHPCS uses the `PSR-12` preset and a few Tighten-specific rules.
+PHPCS uses the [`Tighten` preset](https://github.com/tighten/tighten-coding-standard) which is `PSR-12` and a few Tighten-specific rules.

 ## Installation